Communication Studies (CMST)

 This course introduces students to the full range of qualitative research methods and their application in communication contexts such as politics, organizations, the media, marketing, and culture.
 Emphasis is on the practical applications of qualitative methods for the purpose of evaluation of communication practices and offering of pragmatic recommendations.
 Previous course SPCM 503 effective through Spring 2012.
 3 hours lecture.

-Title: Public and Organizational Relations in a Digital Age
+CMST 505 Public and Organizational Relations in a Digital Age 3 Credits

 CMST 509 Problems in Communication 3 Credits

 Individual problems in communication.
 Reports, papers, panel discussion and experimentation.
 May be repeated twice for a total of 9 semester hours.
 Previous course SPCM 509 effective through Spring 2012.
 3 hours lecture.

 CMST 510 Special Topics In Communication 3 Credits

 Special Topics in Communication is intended as a multipurpose course that can be used both to teach rotating special topics courses and to pilot test new courses.
 Special Topics in Communication is intended to be repeatable and to be used by both the public relations and the organizational communications tracks to offer advanced and special topic courses.
 The course may be repeated an unlimited number of times provided the topic of the course has changed.
 Previous course SPCM 510 effective through Spring 2012.
 3 hours lecture.

 This course examines the public relations process and its four phases: research, objectives, programming, and evaluation.
 The lessons in this course are designed to help students learn to see the PR process more strategically, including understanding research and planning, knowing how to make strategic choices, selecting from a multitude of tactical options, and evaluating program effectiveness.
 The course will review case studies, best practices in the field and give students an opportunity to apply the strategies learned by analyzing an organization and creating a strategic public relations outline.
 3 hours seminar.